Australia’s commitment to disability equity

 The Australian Government is committed to advancing disability equity and rights.

 Everyone benefits from disability equity.
-Cohesive societies are more peaceful, resilient and stable.
-Poverty, isolation and disadvantage are reduced.
-The potential for economic growth is stronger.
+It is an integral part of our international engagement and is a strategic investment in a more peaceful, stable and prosperous region.
 For sustainable development to be achieved, we must deliver on our commitment to leave no one behind, including people with disability.

-The Australian Government has launched Australia’s International Disability Equity and Rights Strategy outlining how we are advancing disability equity and rights through our international engagement.
-The Strategy introduces Australia’s first ever performance target for disability equity in our international development program, a phased performance target of 60 per cent of development and humanitarian investments performing effectively on disability equity by 2026, and 70 per cent by 2030.
+Australia’s International Disability Equity and Rights Strategy outlines how we are advancing disability equity and rights through our international engagement.
+The Strategy introduced Australia’s first ever performance target for disability equity in our international development program, a phased performance target of 60 per cent of development and humanitarian investments performing effectively on disability equity by 2026, and 70 per cent by 2030.

 Disability inclusive development fund